-(a) Deletion \Box by this macrorule it is possible to delete all those "propositions of the text base which are not relevant for the interpretation of other propositions of the discourse" (ibid.)orselection \Box onlyrelevant propositions, which are necessary for the "interpretation conditions (presuppositions) of other propositions in the text base", are selected. (b) Generalization \Box this rule generalizes and abstracts "from semantic detail in the respective sentences by constructing a proposition that is conceptually more general", i.e. subsuming several predicates under the one, more abstract and semantically more depleted, which functions as a common denominator, representing "the superset of the property or relation denoted", (ibid., 47). (c) Construction \Box according to this rule, micropropositions are substituted by a macroproposition that contains a predicate which "takes together" more or less a stereotypical sequence of events into one complex action.6
+(a) $Deletion \square$ by this macrorule it is possible to delete all those "propositions of the tex base which are not relevant for the interpretation of other propositions of the discourse' $(ibid.) or \textit{selection} \ \square \ only relevant propositions, which are necessary for the,, interpretation and the selection of the proposition of t$ conditions (presuppositions) of other propositions in the text base", are selected (b) Generalization this rule generalizes and abstracts "from semantic detail in the respective sentences by constructing a proposition that is conceptually more general", i.e. subsuming several predicates under the one, more abstrac and semantically more depleted, which functions as a common denominator representing "the superset of the property or relation denoted", (ibid., 47) (c) Construction \square according to this rule, micropropositions are substituted by a macroproposition that contains a predicate which "takes together" more or less a stereotypical sequence of events into one complex action.
+6